Winter 2014 - January to April 2014 - Updated 2014-04-12 22:37 EDT

 Log in to CentOS as your sysadmin account.

-Backup Account
+Backup Account/mnt/lvm_fs/backup

-account a really short password (because you will be typing it a lot in this assignment).
+will be typing it a lot in this assignment).

-user can give an account a “too short” password if you persist:
+Tip: The root user can give an account a “too short”

 $ sudo passwd backup